 Another source of anthocyanins, cranberries have been demonstrated time and again to benefit liver function [6,7].
 Researchers suggest that cranberry may ameliorate some consequences of a high-fat diet and help to prevent the progression of non-alcoholic fatty liver disease .
 Just make sure when buying cranberry juice that you’re buying the real thing, not a cranberry juice cocktail made mostly of sugar.

 Kale is a cruciferous vegetable that does really well chopped and stored in the freezer.
 In a smoothie, it adds a lot of nutrition without changing the taste significantly.
-Cruciferous vegetables contain many bioactive compounds that boost the detoxification process of environmental carcinogenic compounds .
+Cruciferous vegetables contain many bioactive compounds that boost the detoxification process of environmental pollutants .

 One such compound is known as sulforaphane.
 Sulforaphane can not only slow tumor growth, but it also has preventative effects against non-alcoholic fatty liver disease .
 Until recently, these effects were not well understood.
 In vitro and in vivo studies both show sulforaphane consumption can reduce weight gain associated with a high-fat diet, alleviate insulin resistance, decrease serum triglycerides and total cholesterol, and prevent lipid deposition and apoptosis in the liver .